com526000-deep-learning/protein-family/README.md

 - 1d CNN with 4-gram
 - GRU with 3-gram
 - 1d CNN + GRU with 3-gram
-and other not-so-great DNNs...
+- other experimenting DNNs...

-Result:
+To run them, you need these libraries:
+- pandas
+- numpy
+- matplotlib
+- sklearn
+- Keras

+Best result:
-Above 0.97 F1-score on 10 classes of protein structures using 1d CNN with 4-gram.
+Achieve 0.88 and 0.84 F1-score on 10 and 34 classes of protein structures using 1d CNN with 4-gram, respectively.